rackerlabs/technical-blog/_posts/2020-06-02-mulesoft-ipaas-a-primer.md

   assets.
 You can connect systems faster, and Anypoint Connectors ensures that you don't need to create the API from scratch.

-- **Flow Designer**: Helps newbies in API development.
-It is a web-based, intuitive interface that acts like a wizard and provides guidance in Mulesoft API creation.
+- **Flow Designer**: Helps newcomers to API development.
+It is a web-based, intuitive interface that acts like a wizard and provides guidance in MuleSoft API creation.
 Functionalities include drag and drop features for data and assets, auto-populating reusable assets, and a list view of input and output data.